These easy pumpkin banana cookies are healthy pumpkin oatmeal cookies perfect for a healthy Fall breakfast.

-These are healthy breakfast cookies for clean-eating lovers, full of healthy carbs, low in sugar, and very similar to my peanut butter banana oatmeal cookie recipe.
+These are healthy breakfast cookies for clean-eating lovers, full of healthy carbs, low in sugar, and similar to my peanut butter banana oatmeal cookie recipe.

-They are fulfilling, tasty, easy and so good for you, packed with nutrient, vegan protein, and fibers.
+They are fulfilling, tasty, easy, and so good for you, packed with nutrients, vegan protein, and fibers.

 Have you made these healthy pumpkin cookies?
-Share a review below or join me on Instagram to share a picture of your cookies!
+Share a review below, or join me on Instagram to share a picture of your cookies!
 I love to see you making my recipes.

-- Preheat oven to 350°F (180°C)
+- Preheat the oven to 350°F (180°C).

 - Line a baking tray with parchment paper.
 Set aside.

 - Use your hands to shape 12 cookie balls.
-Place each ball onto the prepared baking tray leaving a 1-thumb space between each ball, they won't spread in the oven.
+Place each ball onto the prepared baking tray, leaving a 1-thumb space between each ball.
+They won't spread in the oven.

-- Flatten each cookie dough ball with the palm of your hand, the thinner the drier they will be.
-Keep them thick for a moist cookie
+- Flatten each cookie dough ball with the palm of your hand.
+The thinner, the drier they will be.
+Keep them thick for a moist cookie.

 - Bake 10 minutes, they should be golden brown on top but still moist in the middle.